Skip to Content

 For best results, use a fertilizer that is somewhere in the neighborhood of a 10-30-20 N-P-K ratio.
 This will still provide adequate nitrogen, but the increase in phosphorous and potassium will help for bigger and brighter blooming.

 When applying this dose, water the fertilizer in well to the soil to speed the process of absorption.
-Affiliate Fertilizer Link: 10-30-20 Blossom Booster Plant Food For Blooming Plants
+Affiliate Fertilizer Link: Bloom Booster Jack’s Classic Blossom Booster 10-30-20-1.5lb

 This one-two punch of fertilizing in early spring and right before your hydrangeas bloom will work wonders in producing heavy flowers.
 And with each passing year, it will continue to work even more as the plant builds lasting strength.